MicrosoftLearning/SC-401T00-Information-Security-Administrator/Instructions/Labs/Lab0_Ex0_Lab_Setup.md

 ## Task 5 – Configure multi-factor authentication in Microsoft Entra

-In this task, you'll configure multi-factor authentication (MFA) for the admin account to secure access to Microsoft Entra and other Microsoft 365 services.
+In this task, you'll configure multi-factor authentication (MFA) for the admin account to secure access to Microsoft Entra and other connected Microsoft 365 services.

 1. In **Microsoft Edge**, navigate to **`https://entra.microsoft.com/`** to open Microsoft Entra.